LisaS7/Django-Shop/readme.md

 * Moving secret keys and other private data to environment variables using the Ubuntu .profile file.
 * Set up AWS account with S3 storage for static files and new IAM user.
 * Setting environment variables in Heroku.
+* Using the Heroku Procfile to handle database migration and load data.

 ### Resources
 * [Ecommerce site tutorial](https://www.youtube.com/watch?v=UqSJCVePEWU&t=1500s)